Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: Transceiver Optimization With A Multiple-Antenna BS

 \subsection{Proposed Algorithm to (P2) via Alternating Optimization}

-As we cannot directly extend the result in Corollary 1 to the multi-antenna case, we propose an alternating optimization algorithm to sub-optimally solve (P2).
-The following proposition simplifies (P2) by deriving the closed-form solution to $\{s_{m,1}\}$. \proposition[Necessary optimality condition]{ The optimal solution to Problem (P2) must satisfy $C_t(\{s_{m,1},\eta,\fv_0\})=0,\forall t$, with $C_t(\cdot)$ defined in \eqref{C}.
+As we cannot directly extend the result in Corollary 2 to the multi-antenna case, we propose an alternating optimization algorithm to sub-optimally solve (P2).
+The following proposition simplifies (P2). \proposition[Necessary optimality condition]{ The optimal solution to Problem (P2) must satisfy $C_t(\{s_{m,1},\eta,\fv_0\})=0,\forall t$, with $C_t(\cdot)$ defined in \eqref{C}.
 Moreover, the variables $\{s_{m,1}\}$ are optimal only if

 } \begin{IEEEproof} The result can be obtained by following the arguments in \eqref{eqaapb1}--\eqref{eq66} of Appendix \ref{appb}. \end{IEEEproof}

 By applying Proposition \ref{pro3} and dropping the constant terms, (P2) is simplified to